Examples > Notify the requestor when process completes

 Capture the requestor on the kick-off form or in any other step

-Edit your template’s kick-off form and add an Assignee Picker form field (e.g., label it “Who is making this request?” or “Please pick your name”).
-This field allows the person launching the process to select themselves or another member.
-Make this field required if necessary.
+First things first - edit your template’s kick-off form.
+Add an Assignee Picker form field and label it something like “Who is making this request?” or “Please pick your name”.
+This lets whoever’s launching the process select themselves (or someone else if they’re submitting on behalf of a colleague).
+Make it required if you don’t want anyone slipping through the cracks.

 -